SubZane/anyModal/README.md

-rModal v1.0.0
+anyModal v1.0.0
 =======
-rModal is a responsive solution for modal windows written in javascript.
+anyModal is a responsive solution for modal windows written in javascript.
 This new version is written in vanilla JavaScript and has no other dependencies.

 ##Features
 * Responsive modal windows.
 Works great on desktop computers as well on smart phones.